anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Extension specifications MAY define more than one extension identifier.
 The servers MUST list all extension identifiers used to generate a response in the "rdapConformance" array.
-The server MUST list all supported extension identifiers in the "rdapConformance" array of response to a "/help" request.
+The server MUST list all supported extension identifiers in the "rdapConformance" array of a response to a "/help" request.

 ## Syntax {#syntax}